IIIF/api/source/extension/georef/index.md

 The sections below will detail the required data and specifics for data encoding.

-### 2.1 `transformation` Object Properties
+### 2.2 `transformation` Object

-The `transformation` is described by this document in order to supply the Transformation mentioned above.
+The `transformation` property is defined by this document in order to supply the Transformation mentioned above.
 The value for `transformation` is a JSON Object which includes the properties `type` and `options`.
 The property _MAY_ be added to the Feature Collection used in the Annotation `body`.

 This property is for clients using the coordinates in the Annotation for computation and is not always necessary.
 Which transformation types are expected or supported will vary between clients.
 The value for `type` is a string, and typical types include but are not limited to: